baylonp/Tyre-Anomaly-Detection/README.md

 indicates perfect precision and recall.

 - **Confusion Matrix:**
-It visually represent how the model scored in classifying never-seen-before images.
+It visually represents how the model scored in classifying never-seen-before images.

 [Know more about the metrics -1 ](https://blog.paperspace.com/deep-learning-metrics-precision-recall-accuracy/)